sharad-777/python/README.md

-# python
+# PYTHON
-my python program
+A simple python program for reading quotes from terminal.